chioma-lab/chioma-journal/Linux-Navigation/README.md

 /home/me/path/to/a/filename
 ```

-	- /*Relative Pathname: Works its way from the working directory to the desired directory.
+  - Relative Pathname: Works its way from the working directory to the desired directory.

 Example: